AlaaHF/Module-3-Exam/README.md

-# Module-3-Exam
+# dice-simulator
-Sample interactive web page composed of a dice game based on random numbers.
+A single dice game against the house and ability to purchase items